 - NHS Primary Care – working in a GP surgery providing short- to medium-term counselling for a variety of issues, including anxiety and depression.

 - Rape Crisis – working with survivors of sexual violence and childhood sexual abuse.

-- Private practice – I have worked successfully in private practice for over four years providing counselling and psychotherapy to a range of individuals facing a wide variety of issues.
+- Private practice – I have worked successfully in private practice since 2014 providing counselling and psychotherapy to a wide range of people facing a variety of issues.